 Test Case For Accordion Widget Or Test Cases For Expand And Collapse: In this post of softwaretestingo, we will cover the test cases for the Accordion widget or Test Cases For Expand And Collapse.
 We can see this component is very often used in various pages of web applications, like support pages where FAQs are arranged.

-The Accordion Widget is the perfect way to present a lot of information in a small space.
-With its collapsible panels, visitors can easily scan the titles of the items to see if any of them interest them.
+The Accordion Widget is the perfect way to present much information in a small space.
+With its collapsible panels, visitors can easily scan the titles of the items to see if they interest them.
 They can then expand that panel to view the full content.

 |Post On:||Test Case For Accordion widget|